-The fetal stage lasts from week 9 until the child's birth (usually between 38 and 40 weeks).
+From around nine weeks of pregnancy to thirty-eight to forty weeks, until the baby will get born, is usually considered as fetal stage.
 Throughout this stage, the brain continues to grow and develop rapidly.
 When the organism (embryo) is about nine weeks old, it is called a fetus.
 Following changes will take place during this stage: